jgadasu/Grants-Program/E21_Coin.md

 Help us locate your project in the Polkadot/Substrate/Kusama landscape and what problems it tries to solve by answering each of these questions:

 - Where and how does your project fit into the ecosystem?
-- Who is your target audience (parachain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?
+- Who is your target audience (parachain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?: Our target audience is
 - What need(s) does your project meet?
 - Are there any other projects similar to yours in the Substrate / Polkadot / Kusama ecosystem?
   - If so, how is your project different?